mergebase/log4j-detector/README.md

 open-source libraries in their software.
 Check us out!
 We have great accuracy, great language support, and we're not too expensive, either: [mergebase.com/pricing](https://mergebase.com/pricing/).

-Would you like to try a [2-week free trial](https://mergebase.com/try/) of our SCA product?
-If you email our CEO (oscar@mergebase.com) with the subject "log4j-detector" we will extend your free trial to 4-weeks.
+We would be delighted if anyone takes a [2-week free trial](https://mergebase.com/try/) of our SCA product!
+And if you email our CEO (oscar@mergebase.com) with the subject "log4j-detector" we will extend your free trial to 4-weeks.